BASF-Mobile-Solutions/basf_flutter_components/CONTRIBUTING.md

 # Publishing

-Use `dart pub publish` when everything is ready for a new version
+Once merged to master the `publish` pipeline will automatically do `dart pub publish` when everything is ready for a new version